STORIES

 Some faeries aren't the beings we're used to seeing depicted, tiny people flying around on gossamer wings (though their mischief and magic is something all fae have in common).
 Rather, they are wingless, born down in the soil and possessing qualities - both in appearance and enchantment - of certain flora or fungi, as well as the pointy ears signature to fae.
 A sure sign that Autumn has arrived, baby mushroom faeries such as this one spring up out of the dirt and fallen foliage, nurtured by the dwindling heat of Summer and morning dew.
 Their skin is the color of a mushroom stem and their cap isn't a hat at all, but part of their head and will grow with them as they get older.
 Humble and "down-to-earth", they don't need much more than the comfort of fallen branches and the aroma of damp leaves.
 Though most mushrooms - and mushroom fae - tend to be involved in the task of decomposition, these distinct toadstool-capped faeries mostly deal in the same kind of magic their fungi counterparts hold, revered and utilized by witches for their advanced workings and faeries in their rings and realms.

 When Nature's cycle begins anew, after Autumn has gone and Winter is almost spent, Spring begins to emerge.
 Green is the first color and sign of the season - the tiniest sprouts popping up out of the soil and leaves on branches so bright green that they're almost yellow.
 If you look closer at one of these buds, you might realize that they aren't leaves at all, but a sprout fae, who is still just as tiny and brightly colored as any of the other sprouts.
 Nurtured by the ever-growing sunlight and Winter storms turned to Spring showers, sprout faeries such as this one tend to gravitate towards gardens and fields of wildflowers.
-They prefer to sleep nestled in the middle of a flower, wearing clothes fashioned out of the softest, most fragrant petals and leaves - as seen on this baby fae who is wearing a wild rose petal and mint leaf outfit complete with a cherry blossom hat.
-As she grows, she may even sprout her own leaves or blossoms and with them that plant's magical properties (similar to how the mushroom fae has his permanent cap and corresponding magic), but until then she will be content to frolic amongst flowerbeds and meadows, gathering knowledge and magic from any plant willing to share.
+They prefer to sleep nestled in the middle of a flower, wearing clothes fashioned out of the softest, most fragrant petals and leaves - as seen on this baby sprout who is wearing a wild rose petal and mint leaf outfit complete with a cherry blossom bonnet.
+As she matures, she may even grow her own leaves or blossoms and with them that plant's magical properties (similar to how the mushroom faeries have their permanent cap and corresponding magic), but until then she will be content to frolic amongst flowerbeds and meadows, gathering knowledge and magic from any plant willing to share.

 I have seen beings of both seasons cross paths, for there are still mushrooms growing from the same decaying leaves that new sprouts are poking through.
 Plus, though these fae may have many characteristics of their fungi or flora counterparts, their life spans are more in line with the way of faeries, longer lasting than would seem possible.
 Throughout the year, they may choose to adventure through seasons unfamiliar, or perhaps they hibernate until their season once again cycles back around.
 Either way, as the seasons come and go, as you watch for the return of different animals or the growth of certain plants, keep an eye out for the appearance of these faeries, too.